abuiron/React-shopping-cart/README.md

 - Remove products from the cart.
 - Cart total value updates in real-time.
 - Responsive design using React Bootstrap.

-## Deployment

-The application is deployed and can be accessed at: [https://abuironproducts.netlify.app](https://abuironproducts.netlify.app)

 ## Installation